Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Related Work

-A wide range of methods have been developed to mitigate or remove the artifacts caused by acoustic heterogeneity, as recently reviewed in~\cite{wang2020combating, tang2023advanced}.
-Autofocus approaches optimize an assumed-constant SOS based on the reconstructed image quality~\cite{treeby2011automatic} or the coherence factor of the PA signals~\cite{yoon2012enhancement,cong2015photoacoustic}.
+\paragraph{Direct SOS Aberration Mitigation} A wide range of methods have been developed to mitigate or remove the artifacts caused by acoustic heterogeneity in PACT, as recently reviewed in~\cite{wang2020combating, tang2023advanced}.
+Autofocus approaches optimize an assumed-constant SOS based on the reconstructed image quality~\cite{treeby2011automatic} or the coherence factor of the photoacoustic (PA) signals~\cite{yoon2012enhancement,cong2015photoacoustic}.
 Half-time reconstruction methods~\cite{anastasio2005half, poudel2017mitigation} likewise assume a constant SOS but alleviate aberrations by identifying and discarding regions of the signals that are more affected by acoustic heterogeneity.
-Dual-SOS DAS~\cite{li2017single} efficiently corrects for the first-order effect of acoustic heterogeneity by representing the sample as an oval-shaped region of altered SOS and assuming values for its shape and internally-constant SOS.
+Among these methods, Dual-SOS DAS~\cite{li2017single} provides the best image reconstruction quality, by efficiently correcting the first-order effect of acoustic heterogeneity by representing the sample with an oval-shaped region of altered SOS and assuming values for its shape and internally-constant SOS.
 On the other end of the complexity scale, Ultrasound Computed Tomography (USCT)-enhanced methods~\cite{jin2006thermoacoustic,manohar2007concomitant,xia2013enhancement} directly measure the 2D SOS with a complementary ultrasound measurement apparatus.
-This measurement enhances image reconstruction but is challenging and expensive to implement simultaneously with PACT and USCT measurement procedures at the same time.
-The methods mentioned above either require oversimple assumptions or costly measurement of the SOS, and can only unreliably mitigate instead of fully undoing the SOS aberration in practice, see~\cite{wang2020combating}.
+This measurement enhances image reconstruction but is challenging and expensive to implement simultaneously with PACT.
+The above methods either require oversimple assumptions or costly measurement of the SOS, and can only unreliably mitigate instead of fully undoing the SOS aberration in practice~\cite{wang2020combating}.